 American Express Everyday Card

 The Amex Everyday Card is the Everyday Preferred card’s little “sibling”.
+Both cards have similar earning structures.
+But the regular Everyday Card is not as lucrative.
 It earns 2x MR points at Grocery Stores and just one on everything else (including gas stations).
 This card might be better for you if you plan to use it between 20 and 30 times per month.

-This card has no annual fee and a public sign-up bonus worth 10,000 MR points.
+The Everyday Card has no annual fee and a public sign-up bonus worth just 10,000 MR points.
 This bonus can be earned after spending just $1,000 in the first 3 months.

 Downgrading to this card is a great alternative to cancelling your Everyday Preferred Card (if you decide to do so).
 In turn, you will maintain your MR points balance, your credit history, and your relationship with American Express.